oracle/accelerated-data-science/docs/source/user_guide/apachespark/dataflow.rst

 YAML
 ++++

-You can create a Data Flow job directly from a YAML string.
-You can pass a YAML string into the ``Job.from_yaml()`` function to build a Data Flow job:
+You can create a DataFlow job directly from a YAML string.
+You can pass a YAML string into the ``Job.from_yaml()`` function to build a DataFlow job:

 .. code:: yaml